 What can I expect on appointment day?

 When you make an appointment to get a crown, the tooth will be prepared in a way that considers aesthetics and function.
 You and your dentist will then choose a color based on the color of the adjacent teeth unless you and your dentist decide to use gold (typically used for the last tooth in the mouth).
-After that, an impression is made and sent off to a lab right here in Tulsa where they custom makes the crown to fit your mouth.
+After that, an impression is made and sent off to a lab right here in Tulsa where they custom make the crown to fit your mouth.
 While this process is taking place you will go home wearing a temporary, or provisional, crown.
 When the crown comes back from the lab, your dentist will try it in and make all necessary adjustments; you approve of the color at that time and if all goes as planned, the crown gets cemented with permanent cement.

 How do I take care of my crowns?

 Just because you have a crown doesn’t mean you don’t have to brush that tooth.
 If not taken care of properly, the crown can leak and require replacement.
 This may take a few years to occur, but there are multiple steps you can take to avoid getting decay around your crown.
 The first thing you can do at home is to brush and floss regularly.
 Brushing won’t get any of the plaque that accumulates below your gumline, so flossing is especially important around crowns.
 To prevent damaging your new crown, a nightguard can be fabricated to prevent clenching and grinding at nighttime.
 Avoiding hard foods and chewing ice can also contribute to the longevity of your crown.
-It’s important to visit your dentist every 6 months so that she can check the margins to make sure the integrity is still good.
+It’s important to visit your South Tulsa dentist every 6 months so that she can check the margins to make sure the integrity is still good.

 What is a buildup?